Oaklight/argo-proxy/docs/source/usage/advanced/vision.md

 ## Overview

-The vision feature automatically processes image inputs in chat completions, supporting both base64-encoded images and HTTP/HTTPS image URLs.
-When you provide image URLs, argo-proxy automatically downloads and converts them to base64 format for compatibility with AI models.
+The vision feature provides comprehensive support for image inputs in chat completions, supporting both base64-encoded images and HTTP/HTTPS image URLs.
+You can:

+- **Use HTTP/HTTPS URLs**: Argo-proxy automatically downloads and converts them to base64 format for compatibility with AI models
+- **Use Base64 Data URLs**: Directly provide base64-encoded images using the standard `data:image/type;base64,data` format
+- **Mix Both Formats**: Combine URL and base64 images in the same request

+This flexibility allows you to work with both remote images and local files seamlessly, with automatic format handling and optimization.

 ## Supported Image Formats